andkret/Cookbook/AdvancedSkills.md

 One example of advanced services through stream processing is the Netflix "Trending Now" feature.
 Check out the Netflix case study.

+#### Three methods of streaming

+In stream processing sometimes it is ok to drop messages, other times it is not.
+Sometimes it is fine to process a message multiple times, other times that needs to be avoided like hell.

+Today's topic are the different methods of streaming: At most once, at least once and exactly once.

+What this means and why it is so important to keep them in mind when creating a solution.
+That is what you will find out in this article.

+#### At Least Once

+At least once, means a message gets processed in the system once or multiple times.
+So with at least once it's not possible that a message gets into the system and is not getting processed.

+It's not getting dropped or lost somewhere in the system.

+One example where at least once processing can be used is when you think about a fleet management of cars.
+You get GPS data from cars and that data is transmitted with a timestamp and the GPS coordinates.

+It's important that you get the GPS data at least once, so you know where the car is.
+If you're processing this data multiple times, it always has the the timestamp with it.

+Because of that it does not matter that it gets processed multiple times, because of the timestamp.
+Or that it would be stored multiple times, because it would just override the existing one.

+#### At Most Once

+The second streaming method is at most once.
+At most once means that it's okay to drop some information, to drop some messages.

+But it's important that a message is only only processed once as a maximum.

+A example for this is event processing.
+Some event is happening and that event is not important enough, so it can be dropped.
+It doesn't have any consequences when it gets dropped.

+But when that event happens it's important that it does not get processed multiple times.
+Then it would look as if the event happened five or six times instead of only one.

+Think about engine misfires.
+If it happens once, no big deal.
+But if the system tells you it happens a lot you will think you have a problem with your engine.

+#### Exactly Once

+Another thing is exactly once, this means it's not okay to drop data, it's not okay to lose data and it's also not okay to process data multiple times.

+An example for this is banking.
+When you think about credit card transactions it's not okay to drop a transaction.

+When dropped your payment is not going through.
+It's also not okay to have a transaction processed multiple times, because then you are paying multiple times.

+#### Check The Tools!

+All of this sounds very simple and logical.
+What kind of processing is done has to be a requirement for your use case.

+It needs to be thought about in the design process, because not every tool is supporting all three methods.
+Very often you need to code your application very differently based on the streaming method.

+Especially exactly once is very hard to do.

+So, the tool of data processing needs to be chosen based on if you need exactly once, at least once or if you need at most once.

 ### Should you do stream or batch processing?

 It is a good idea to start with batch processing.
 Batch processing is